Income Tax in Denmark: Complete Guide

 What is the top tax rate?

-The top configured rate in this baseline model is 32.0%.
+For Denmark, the top configured rate in the current guide model is 32.0%.

 What is the average salary after tax?